tamvo22/next-graphql-hasura/README.md

 ### Implement our custom GraphQL API fetcher function

 It is time to setup Codegen for our Todos data updates.
 We will need to implement a custom fetcher for Codegen and the React-Query plugin to work correctly.
 Codegen has not yet exposed the React-Query custom fetcher **options** properties for us to provide the authorization header for our data fetching at the time of this example guide.
-However, because we can use SessionAtomRef from anywhere in our app, we only need to use [Codegen custom hook Fetcher](https://the-guild.dev/graphql/codegen/plugins/typescript/typescript-react-query#using-custom-fetcher) example for us to call our SessionAtomRef atom to get accessToken and user role for the authorization header.
+However, because we can access SessionAtomRef from anywhere in our app, we only need to configure [Codegen custom hook Fetcher](https://the-guild.dev/graphql/codegen/plugins/typescript/typescript-react-query#using-custom-fetcher) example to use hooks so that we can call our SessionAtomRef atom to get accessToken and user role for the authorization header.

 [Codegen custom fetcher](src/_utils/hasura/generated/useFetcher.ts)